StaticallyTypedRice/PodKatch/README.md

 Code for PodKatch is licensed under the MIT license.
 [See the license file for details.](LICENSE)

-Third party code in this repository have their own licenses, different from PodKatch code.
+Third party content in this repository have their own licenses, different from PodKatch code.
 [See the third party licenses.](LICENSE-3RD-PARTY.md)